pmunts/muntsos/README.txt

 Boards

+BeaglePlay

+The BeaglePlay is a small Linux microcomputer board with industry standard interfaces for add-on I/O modules (a mikroBUS socket, a QWIIC socket, and a Grove socket) instead of a general purpose expansion header.
+It has a Texas Instruments AM6254 ARMv8 Cortex-A53 quad core CPU and comes with 2 GB of RAM.
+The BeaglePlay has one USB-A receptacle for peripheral devices and one USB-C receptacle for power and tethering as well as a 10Base-T1L single pair Ethernet interface (intended for a factory automation network and worthless for any other purpose), and a CC1352P7 wireless microcontroller capable of supporting a wide variety of radio networks.

+For MuntsOS, the BeaglePlay device tree has been modified to turn the five user LED's off by default, and to make the user button a GPIO input instead of a keyboard key.

 Orange Pi Zero 2W

 The Orange Pi Zero 2W is a small Linux microcomputer with a form factor very similiar to the Raspberry Pi Zero 2 W, making it ideal for embedded system projects.
-It has a 1500 MHz Allwinner H618 Cortex-A53 quad-core CPU and comes with 1 to 4 GB of RAM and on-board Bluetooth and WiFi radios.
+It has a 1500 MHz Allwinner H618 ARMv8 Cortex-A53 quad-core CPU and comes with 1 to 4 GB of RAM and on-board Bluetooth and WiFi radios.
 It is available for sale on Amazon for $21.99 (1 GB RAM) to
 $33.99 (4 GB RAM).

 The much larger RAM is a big advantage and I have been able to purchase